Electronic structure and magnetic properties of La$_{3}$Ni$_{2}$O$_{7}$ under pressure: active role of the Ni-$d_{x^2-y^2}$ orbitals: Results

-Based on this derived spin-state transition with very clear changes in the electronic structure with pressure, we speculate that the HS solution is likely unfavorable for superconductivity in \LNO{7}.
-Importantly, the LS ground state dominated by Ni-$d_{x^{2}-y^{2}}$ orbitals obtained at high pressure (where superconductivity arises) brings the physics of \LNO{7} closer to a cuprate-like picture.
+Based on this derived spin-state transition with very clear changes in the electronic structure with pressure, we speculate that the HS (ambient pressure) solution is likely unfavorable for superconductivity in \LNO{7}.
+Importantly, the LS ground state obtained at high pressure (where superconductivity arises) that is dominated by Ni-$d_{x^{2}-y^{2}}$ orbitals suggests that the physics \LNO{7} could share similarities with the high-$T_{c}$ cuprates.